 A 16th Century balcony featuring 2657 copper tiles gilded with six kilos of gold, surrounded by colourful facades, elaborately decorated baroque buildings and charming arcades.

-Once you’ve ticked the Old Town off your list here is my pick of top five ‘things to do’ with kids:
+Once you’ve ticked the Old Town off your list here is my pick of top five ‘things to do’ in Austria with kids:

 1. Up to the clouds